Sir Michael Parkinson, CBE

 Ms Catherine Rustomji

-Catherine is a Director and Head of Charities at DWF LLP, predominantly based from their Leeds office.
-She is an experienced charities solicitor who advises on all aspects of charity law and regulation.
+Catherine is a Partner in the Charities and Not-for-profit Team at Browne Jacobson LLP.
+She is an experienced charities solicitor who advises on all aspects of charity law, governance and regulation.
 Catherine also lectures widely, delivers training sessions and Board Strategy presentations and contributes to various publications.
-She is an elected member of the Charity Law Association Executive Committee.
-Catherine is Chairman of our Compliance & Risk Committee.
+She was formerly an elected member of the Charity Law Association Executive Committee and their Honorary Secretary for 9 years.
+Catherine is Chairman of our Compliance and Risk Committee.
+She lives in North Yorkshire.

 Mr Alan Sidebottom FCA

-Alan is a chartered accountant and Partner at Garbutt & Elliott, which is based in York and Leeds.
-As well as heading up Garbutt & Elliott’s Audit Department, Alan is the Audit Partner for the firm’s charity clients.
-He is also a member of the Practitioner Services Committee at the Institute of Chartered Accountants in England and Wales.
-Alan sits on our Compliance & Risk Committee.
+Alan is a chartered accountant and Partner at Garbutt and Elliott, which is based in York and Leeds.
+As well as heading up Garbutt and Elliott’s Audit Department, Alan is the Audit Partner for many of the firm’s charity clients.
+Alan sits on our Income Generation Committee and is also the Chairman of our Investment Committee.

-For the last 30 years or so Alan has been a senior figure in the world of health technology, retiring from his full-time operational roles with Smith & Nephew, where he was Technology Director, at the end of 2003.
-Since leaving Smith & Nephew, he has been a Non-Executive Director of Intercytex Group plc and PuriCore plc, and Chairman of the UK Health Technologies Knowledge Transfer Network.
+For the last 30 years or so, Alan has been a senior figure in the world of health technology, retiring from his full-time operational roles with Smith and Nephew, where he was Technology Director, at the end of 2003.
+Since leaving Smith and Nephew, he has been a Non-Executive Director of Intercytex Group plc and PuriCore plc, and Chairman of the UK Health Technologies Knowledge Transfer Network.

 Although a chemist by initial training his research interests have largely been in the biological domain and he has been particularly involved in the repair of damaged tissues such as skin, bone and cartilage.
 He is an Honorary Visiting Professor and Member of Court at the University of York, a Fellow of the Royal Society of Chemistry, and an Honorary Fellow of the Royal College of Physicians.
-Alan sits on our Compliance & Risk Committee.
+Alan sits on our Compliance and Risk Committee and also our Strategy and Impact Committee.